DarkgreyDevelopment/Werkr.App/docs/articles/FeatureList.md

   - There are MSI installers for the windows releases of each app
   - There are .deb installers for the debian linux release of each app.
   - There are portable editions of the application available as well.
-    - There is no difference between the portable edition of the app and the installed version (after installation).
+    - There is no difference between the portable edition of the app and the installed version.
-- Both applications support on x64 and arm64 CPU architectures
+- Both server and agent applications support x64 and arm64 CPU architectures
-- MacOS support planned after the .NET 8 release in November 2023
+- MacOS support is planned after the .NET 8 release in November 2023
+  - Dotnet 8 will provide ALPN support to macos based platforms!

 <br/>